zoisite-rb/zoisite-rb/guides/source/plugins.md

 applications using [RubyGems](https://guides.rubygems.org/make-your-own-gem/)
 and [Bundler](https://bundler.io/guides/creating_gem.html) if desired.

-The `rails plugin new` command supports several options that determine what type of plugin structure is generated.
+The `zoisite plugin new` command supports several options that determine what type of plugin structure is generated.

 The **Basic Plugin** (default), without any arguments, generates a minimal